yotron/s3app/README.md

 S3APP_SECRET_KEY = "thisIsMyHiddenSecretKey"
 ```

+### Authentication with LDAP
+To allow authentication with LDAP, a LDAP group must be mapped onto the S3App Role `S3User` or `Admin` .
+After the first authentication a new user, the user must be added to the `S3Access`
+or `S3Group`.
+Please see the manual of S3App.

 ### The parameter of the config file
+#### S3APP

 | name                  | example                              | description                                                                                                            | possible values                    | default |
 |-----------------------|--------------------------------------|------------------------------------------------------------------------------------------------------------------------|------------------------------------|---------|
 | S3APP_APP_NAME        | My Fancy S3 App                      | The name of your S3App.
 It is display in the head of your application.                                                 |                                    |         |